 What do you talk to your friends about?
-Your relationships, what you’re wearing, your frustrations at work or your favourite TV show or movie.
+It might be your relationships, your frustrations at work, or your favourite TV show right now.
 You know you need to talk about money and most of you trust your friends.
 But ask yourself this honestly:

 Do you talk to your friends about money?

 Most of us don’t talk to our friends about money because we don’t feel confident.
 We’re raised not to talk about money because many parents shut down the conversation and very few of us get taught about money in school in the same way we are taught about Shakespeare, despite money being more relevant to our daily lives than the sonnets.

 If you do want to talk about money, your friends should be part of the conversation.

 Most likely you’ve chosen your friends carefully and you trust them.
 You also likely already have experiences of money with them including talking about who pays the bill, knowing which restaurants you afford to grab dinner out together, and talking about your respective career goals.

 These are considerations about money that you make in your friendships and the more comfortable you become in talking about money, the more confident you’ll feel in having conversations about money with your friends.
 This requires practice and knowing how to talk to your friends about money.

 Here are the Money Do’s and Don’ts of how to talk to your friends about money: